Randomness and Differentiability: Extensions of the results to weaker effectiveness notions

 \vsp

 \n \emph{Computability on $I_\Q$.} Recall that $I_\Q = [0,1] \cap \QQ$.
 We say that a function $f$ is \emph{computable on $I_\Q$} if its domain contains $I_\Q$, and $f(q)$ is a computable real uniformly in $q \in I_\Q$.
-Even if a function $f$ that is computable on $I_\Q$ has domain $[0,1]$, it need not be continuous: for instance, let $f(x) = 0 $ for $x^2 \le 1/2$, and $f(x)= 1 $ for $x^2 > 1/2$.
-In fact, computability of a function $f$ on $I_\Q$ is so general that in can barely be considered a genuine notion from computable analysis: we merely require that $(f(q))_{q \in I_\Q}$ can be viewed as a computable array of reals indexed by the rationals in $[0,1]$, similar to computable sequences of reals in the sense of Subsection~\ref{ss:CompReals}.
+A function $f$ that is computable on $I_\Q$ and has domain $[0,1]$ need not be continuous: for instance, let $f(x) = 0 $ for $x^2 \le 1/2$, and $f(x)= 1 $ for $x^2 > 1/2$.
+In fact, computability of a function $f$ on $I_\Q$ is so general that it can barely be considered a genuine notion from computable analysis: we merely require that $(f(q))_{q \in I_\Q}$ can be viewed as a computable family of reals indexed by the rationals in $[0,1]$, similar to the computable sequences of reals defined in Subsection~\ref{ss:CompReals}.

 Nonetheless, in this section we will show that this much weaker effectivity hypothesis is sufficient for the implications $\RA$ in $(*)$, including the case of \ML{} randomness.
 Of course, if $f$ is not defined in a whole neighborhood of a real~$z$, we lose the usual notion of differentiability at~$z$.
 Instead, we will consider pseudo-differentiability at $z$, where one only looks at the slopes at smaller and smaller intervals containing $z$ that have rational endpoints.
 If $f$ is total and continuous (e.g., if $f$ is computable), then pseudo-differentiability coincides with usual differentiability, as we will see in Fact~\ref{fact:pseudo_same_continuous}.
 Thus, the result for \ML{} randomness also supplies our proof of the implication (i)$\ria$(ii) of Theorem~\ref{thm:MLbV}, which we had postponed to this section.